pyrmont/articles.inqk.net/src/_posts/2019-08-13-what-is-tools-deps.md

 If you were confused about tools.deps, hopefully that's helped clear things up.
 If I've made a mistake somewhere, please don't hesitate to let me know!

 [^1]: Leiningen is often abbreviated to 'lein', the name of its command line program.
-To avoid any ambiguity in this post, I'll stick to calling it Leinengen.
+To avoid any ambiguity in this post, I'll stick to calling it Leiningen.

-[^2]: As discussed below, tools.deps isn't actually a build tool but since it replaces certain uses of Leinengen and Boot (which are build tools), it's typically thrown into comparisons with them.
+[^2]: As discussed below, tools.deps isn't actually a build tool but since it replaces certain uses of Leiningen and Boot (which are build tools), it's typically thrown into comparisons with them.

 [^3]: An example given in the episode is JUXT's [Pack][pack] utility.